Trips With Tykes

 Spring Break Destinations in California - Avenue of the Giants

 The coastal redwoods are some of the most iconic tourist attractions for visitors to Northern California.
 The dramatic Avenue of the Giants just south of Eureka is a beautiful drive with trees so high you can barely see the tops.
 Plan for time for hiking and be sure to make a stop at the Shrine Drive Thru tree in Myers Flat as well as the Chandelier Drive Thru Tree south of the area in Leggett.
-Head further north towards the Oregon state line to spend time in Redwood National and State Parks for even more redwood exploration.
-Or combine this trip with stops in Mendocino or Sonoma counties.

 9. Yosemite National Park

 Yosemite National Park is a bit of a victim of its own success in the summer.
 Crowds can be truly out of control then, so avoid the masses and go in the spring instead!
 The waterfalls are often at their most dramatic in April when the snowmelt begins anyway.
-If the weather is still cold, you can usually still ski at Yosemite ski & snowboard area (formerly Badger Pass) in late March and sometimes into early April.

 10. San Francisco